Financial Aid & Scholarships

-SAP components are evaluated once a year at the end of winter semester, with one exception: maximum attempted credits are evaluated every semester or term to determine future eligibility.
+SAP components are evaluated at the end of each term when grades post to determine future eligibility.

-- Students who "pass" this review meet SAP and will be eligible for federal financial aid for spring and summer terms of the current academic year and fall and winter semesters of the following academic year.
+Students who "pass" this review meet SAP and will be eligible for federal financial aid for the next term in which they enroll.

 Petition for Override of SAP